 In our recent whitepaper, we explored how archives, galleries and museums are driving new levels of engagement with their collections.
 Objects discoverable from anywhere in the world or brought to life through apps and interpretive experiences.

-Yet, for organisation with more limited budgets, much of this remains either a fantasy or an unnecessary luxury.
-Luckily, the whitepaper also contained many lessons and experiences that will serve organisations whose resources are more finite.
+Yet, for organisations with more limited budgets, much of this remains either a fantasy or an unnecessary luxury.
+Luckily, the whitepaper also contains many lessons and experiences that will serve organisations whose resources are more finite.

-We will discuss, here, some of the ways that publishing collections to the web can help smaller collections teams achieve some of their core goals on a limited budget.
+Here we will discuss some of the ways that publishing collections to the web can help smaller collections teams achieve some of their core goals on a limited budget.

 Publishing collections to the web can help smaller teams work more efficiently